-The Role of Emotion Regulation and Arousal in Anxiety and Autism
+The Role of Emotion Regulation and Arousal in Anxiety and Autism (Not Recruiting)

 The researchers at the Autism Research Centre, Holland Bloorview Kids Rehab are doing a study to understand how our body signals, like our heart beats, change when we feel frustrated.

 Who can participate